ethanblomquist/osticket/README.md

 <h3>Step 1: Configure Roles</h3>
 <p>
-The system is seperated into two panels, the Agent and the Admin panel.
+The system is separated into two panels, the Agent and the Admin panel.
 We will first navigate to the Admin Panel -> Agents -> Roles -> Add New Role -> Name: Supreme Admin(or whatever you prefer) -> Permissions -> Check all boxes under Tickets, Tasks and Knowledgebase.
 </p>
 <p>
 <img src=https://i.imgur.com/h6CYJaM.png/>